VPetukhov/GraphRegularizedNNs/README.md

 # Graph-regularized Neural Networks

-The repo contains application of my extention of the method from [Interpretable Neuron Structuring with GraphSpectral Regularization by Tong, et. al](https://arxiv.org/pdf/1810.00424.pdf) to a few other types of networks (more realistic in my opinion).
+The repo contains application of my extention of the method from [Interpretable Neuron Structuring with Graph Spectral Regularization by Tong, et. al](https://arxiv.org/pdf/1810.00424.pdf) to a few other types of networks (more realistic in my opinion).

 The main results are: